Playback

 Using Player directly

-For maximum flexibility, create a Player instance directly.
+For more control, create a Player instance directly.
 This is useful for:

 Loading different recordings into the same player